ifishlin/sprintdeeplearning/README.md

 Descriptions

-1. Build a CNN which use featrues from DNA sequence data (HW1) and protein sequence (HW2) seperately.
+1. Build a CNN which use featrues from DNA sequence data (HW1) and protein sequence (HW2) *seperately*.
 2. before classifier, concatenate two feature vectors
 3. then feed it into classifier (NN)